Robert Walsh (Irish writer)

 The Rev. Robert Walsh, M.D., LL.D, (1772 – 30 June 1852) was an Irish clergyman, historian, writer and physician.

 Life

 Walsh was born in 1772 in Waterford, Ireland, where many of his ancestors had been chief magistrates.
 He entered Trinity College Dublin on 2 November 1789, where he was a friend of Robert Emmet and Thomas Moore.
 He was elected a Scholar in 1794, and graduated B.A. in 1796.

-He was ordained a clergyman of the Church of Ireland and was curate of Finglas, in County Dublin, from 1806 to 1820.
+He was ordained a clergyman of the Church of Ireland and was curate of St. Canice's Church, Finglas, in County Dublin, from 1806 to 1820.
 Here he married Anne, daughter of John Bayly, of Tolka, and here his son John Edward was born.

 Robert Walsh published in 1815, in conjunction with John Warburton and the Rev. James Whitelaw (both deceased by then), a History of the City of Dublin in two volumes.